-Continuous Ambient Air Quality Monitoring Systems (CAAQMS) and Online Continuous Emission Monitoring System (OCEMS) have been installed to monitor air emissions.
-Monitoring reports for all relevant parameters for the period April 2024 to September 2024 are attached as Annexure-1.
+Continuous Ambient Air Quality Monitoring Systems (CAAQMS) and Online Continuous Emission Monitoring System (OCEMS) have been installed to monitor ambient air quality & air emissions.
+Monitoring reports for all relevant parameters for the period October 2024 to March 2025 are attached as Annexure-1.

 iv.
-Industrial wastewater shall be properly collected, treated so as to conform to the standards prescribed under GSR 422 (E) dated 19th May 1993 and 31st December,1993 or as amended from time to time.
+Industrial wastewater shall be properly collected, treated to conform to the standards prescribed under GSR 422 (E) dated 19th May 1993 and 31st December,1993 or as amended from time to time.
 The treated wastewater shall be utilized for plantation purpose.

-Industrial wastewater is being collected, treated in the treatment plants (CETP, BOD, ETPs etc.) and maximum treated wastewater is reused in different processes.
+Industrial wastewater is being collected, treated in the treatment plants and maximum treated wastewater is reused in different processes.